univention/univention-portal/doc/concepts/10_architecture.md

    Host: api.instance
    ```

-   It will receive an array of existing notifications
+   It will receive an array of existing notifications - to be defined how much of the latest notifications are queried

-   **API** will make sure that the user can only request notifications their DN fits in
+   **API** will make sure that the user can only request notifications their DN (user_id) fits in
 2. **Frontend** connects **Socket** to continously receive new notifications
 3. **Frontend** will connect to all applications it knows/displays badges for and calls